lajosbencz/zephir2php/README.md

 # How to use
 1. Install package via composer
-2. Include package in project
+2. Include package in the project
 3. Create file or add somewhere in the project code to work with zephir sources

 # Documentation